suzyahyah/suzyahyah.github.io/_posts/2017-12-05-Gibbs-Sampling-on-DMM.md

 ---
 layout: post
-title: "Gibbs Sampling on Dirichlet Multinomial Mixture Models"
+title: "Gibbs Sampling on Dirichlet Multinomial Naive Bayes (Text)"
 date: 2017-12-05
 mathjax: true
-categories: [Bayesian Inference]
+categories: [Bayesian Inference, NLP]
 ---

 ### Key Concepts
-* Gibbs Sampling is a type of MCMC method, which allows us to obtain samples from probability distributions, without having to explicitly calculate the values for their marginalizing integrals.
+* Gibbs Sampling is a type of MCMC method, which allows us to obtained in samples from probability distributions, without having to explicitly calculate the values for their marginalizing integrals.
 The key idea (amongst the other MCMC methods) is to sample each unknown variable in turn, condition on the value of all other variables in the model.

-* The Dirichlet Multinomial Mixture model is a frequently encountered model in Bayesian Statistics.
+* The Dirichlet Multinomial model is a frequently encountered model in Bayesian Statistics.
 Here a prior $\theta$ is drawn from a dirichlet distribution, with parameters $\gamma_\theta$, $\theta \sim Dir(\gamma_\theta)$, and the observed values are drawn from a Multinomial distribution with parameters $\theta$ and trials $n$, $V \sim Multinomial(\theta, n)$.

 * The Dirichlet distribution is a conjugate distribution to the Multinomial distribution, which has useful properties in the context of Gibbs Sampling.

+<br><br>
 ### Model Preliminaries
 In Bayesian Inference, the aim is to infer the posterior probability distribution over a set of random variables.
 However this involves computing integrals which are mostly intractable.